wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/coordinate-systems.md

 ## Things We Need To Remember

 We realize that most readers (if not all) do not need to have these concepts explained.
 However, what is important here is not so much knowledge of basic geometry but being comfortable with the terminology used throughout all CG literature.
 In this chapter, the terms of importance are **coordinates**, **axes**, and the **Cartesian coordinate system**.
 We have also introduced the concept of linear operators (scale and translate) to transform points and vectors.
-The most essential ideas to remember from that chapter are that points' coordinates relate to a coordinate system, a multitude of coordinate systems can be defined and that points have unique coordinates in each of these coordinate systems.
+The essential ideas to remember from that chapter are that points' coordinates relate to a coordinate system, a multitude of coordinate systems can be defined and that points have unique coordinates in each of these coordinate systems.
 Determining whether the coordinate system you will use (either in your program or in the API you will be used to render images) is left- or right-handed is also of great importance.
 Keeping the handedness of a coordinate system distinct from the convention used for labeling the axes is essential.